wbkd/trello-tresor/README.md

     <img src="https://i.imgur.com/o1IGCDT.png">
 </p>

-This approach will allow your codebase to be entirely **static** and **serverless**, but will also have the advantages of a dynamic content management system, as your site will be **automatically updated** when the content provided by your third-party API changes.
+This approach will allow your codebase to be entirely **static** and **serverless**, but also has the advantages of a dynamic content management system, as your site will be **automatically updated** when the content changes.

 ## Installation